open/close all folders

-- Artificial Stupidity: The Stalker flat out ignores any other tenno aside from his chosen target.
-This allows any other tenno in the squad to pretty much kill him with very little trouble.
-The only real way to be killed by the Stalker when he's focused on someone else is to either stand in the line of fire or in the path of his slash dash.
+- Artificial Stupidity: The Stalker flat out ignores any other Tenno aside from his chosen target, allowing other Tenno in the squad to beat him down without retaliation.
+The only real way to be killed by the Stalker when he's focused on someone else is to either stand in the line of fire or the path of his slash dash.
 Shadow Stalker is even worse, blindly rushing at his target whenever his grenades are on cooldown, and with almost no ability to lead his shots.

-- Avenging the Villain: The Stalker's reason for wanting to kill the player is the player having killed a boss.
+- Avenging the Villain: The Stalker attacks the player because the player has killed a boss.
 That all of them are assholes does not give him a moment's pause.
 Players tend to first meet him at the time they reach a high enough rank and power level to farm said bosses.
 He's meant to give players pause in between them mindlessly stomping the likes of Vor for blueprints and materials, and his absurdly low spawn rate barely helps his purpose.